 We began our journey into homeschooling in 1997, when my oldest son was 4 years old and I was starting to think about the next step in his life, which would be kindergarten.
-I watched as several of his little buddies went off to their first year of school - sweet little boys - and watched as those same little cuties turned into little brats, after just a few months in Kinder.
-Little by little, God began to place things in my path that just made more sense than sending my children off every day, only to undo bad behavior and untruths, at the end of the day.
+Little by little, God began to place things in my path that were pointing toward keeping my son at home for his education.

 One day, while in the car, I heard Dr. James Dobson and Dr. Raymond Moore, discussing homeschooling and the benefits of keeping a child home, for as long as possible.
 This intrigued me.
 One of the reasons they gave was, that the longer a child was kept at home in the early stages of life, the more confident they would be; this due to not having to be "defined" by their peers, at such an early age.
 I wholeheartedly agreed with that statement!

 As I listened that day, I could feel my heart opening up to embrace this concept of schooling my son at home.
 I knew two other moms who had recently pulled their older children out of public school, but had no idea what this new movement was really all about.
 However, since I trusted Dr. Dobson's judgement on most things and I was already apprehensive about sending my son off, I decided to dive in and do some research.